etkecc/buscarron/sub/ext/etkecc/testdata/turnkey_full.onboarding.md

 * etherpad admin password: TODO64
 * grafana password: TODO64

-> in case of any issues: https://etke.cc/en/help
+> In case of any issues: https://etke.cc/en/help

 Happy Matrixing!

-PS: To help you with first steps in the world of Matrix we've built special project - [MatrixRooms.info](https://matrixrooms.info) - it may help you to discover rooms over the Matrix Federation and find amazing communities you wish to join!
+PS: To help with your first steps in the world of Matrix, we've built the [MatrixRooms.info](https://matrixrooms.info) search engine.
+You can use it to discover rooms over the Matrix Federation and find amazing communities you wish to join!

-# steps after the setup
+# Steps after the setup

 ### etherpad